manticoresoftware/manticoresearch/manual/Starting_the_server/Docker.md

 ### Logging

-By default, the server is set to send it's logging to `/dev/stdout`, which can be viewed from the host with:
+By default, the server is set to send its logging to `/dev/stdout`, which can be viewed from the host with:

 ```bash
 docker logs manticore
 ```

-The query log can be diverted to Docker log by passing variable `QUERY_LOG_TO_STDOUT=true`.
+The query log can be diverted to Docker log by passing the variable `QUERY_LOG_TO_STDOUT=true`.

 ### Multi-node cluster with replication